Classroom Furniture Buying Timeline

-Design, budgeting, and lead time planning.
+STEP NINE: Design, budgeting, and lead time planning.

 Narrow your team to the superintendent, business manager and principal.
 You’re now ready to compile furniture specifications, quantities and a line item budget for each room.
 Lay out each room (or a representative room if all classrooms are the same size and you have a common furniture “kit of parts”) to ensure the furniture will fit and function right.

 Allow enough time to make revisions (construction costs may have dented your original budget.)
 Your dealers and manufacturers will coordinate lead times and advise your choices, based on your deadline.
 Most manufacturers require a P.O. by a certain date to allocate inventory and commit to a delivery date.